Skip to content

 go

-// Function signature IS the API spec
+// Function signature is the API spec

 func (c *UserController) GetUser(